deathworlders/online/content/books/deathworlders/chapter-81-the-offensive.md

 Daar sighed, and shook out his pelt.
 “Couple things.
 Yeah, it means I were advantaged from birth, more’n anyone else.
 ‘Course, sixth-degrees almos’ never *servive* their first few weeks...anyway.
 It’s worse, though.
 It turns out I weren’t actually lucky.
 I was...made.”

 The audience was dead silent.
-Jamal, too: Even knowing in advance they’d be talking about this---though not that it embroiled *Daar’s entire species---*it still shocked him to hear it.
+Jamal, too: Even knowing in advance they’d be talking about this---though not that it embroiled *Daar’s entire species*---it still shocked him to hear it.
 Something in Daar’s solemn, uninflected delivery lent it an inescapable weight.

 “...Made?” he prompted.